Rachad Fettal

-Rachad Fettal Dhimi (رشاد فتال الدهيمي; born 16 January 2005), sometimes known as just Rachad, is a professional footballer who plays as a forward for Spanish club Real Madrid Castilla.
-Born in Spain, he is a youth international for Morocco.
+Rachad Fettal Dhimi (رشاد فتال الدهيمي; born 16 January 2005), sometimes known as just Rachad, is a professional footballer who plays as a forward for La Liga club Real Madrid.

 Club career

 Almería

 Born in Torre-Pacheco, Region of Murcia, Rachad joined UD Almería's youth setup in 2020, after representing UCAM Murcia CF and EF Torre Pacheco.
 He made his senior debut with the reserves at the age of 16 on 31 October 2021, coming on as a late substitute in a 1–0 Tercera División RFEF home win over CD Huétor Vega.

 On 30 April 2022, Rachad signed a three-year contract with the Rojiblancos, with an option for a further two years.
 He was regularly used in the Juvenil squad during the 2022–23 season, helping the side to reach the finals of the Copa del Rey Juvenil and being the top scorer of the competition with five goals as they lost the final to Real Madrid.

-Definitely promoted to the B-team for the 2023–24 campaign, Rachad scored his first senior goal on 1 October 2023, netting the equalizer in a 4–1 home loss to Juventud de Torremolinos CF. He made his first team – and La Liga – debut with the club on 3 December, replacing Largie Ramazani in a 0–0 La Liga home draw against Real Betis.
+Definitely promoted to the B-team for the 2023–24 campaign, Rachad scored his first senior goal on 1 October 2023, netting the equalizer in a 4–1 home loss to Juventud de Torremolinos CF. He made his first team – and La Liga – debut with the club on 3 December, replacing Largie Ramazani in a 0–0 Laliga home draw against Real Betis.

 Ahead of the 2024–25 Segunda División, Rachad became a permanent member of the main squad, and scored his first professional goal on 22 September 2024, netting the equalizer in a 2–2 home draw against SD Eibar.
 In January 2025, however, he suffered a knee injury, being sidelined for three months.